rachitkr/googleapi/README.md

 Step 3:

-Change the file_id to the id of the file which needs to be downloaded
+Change the file_id to the id of the file which needs to be downloaded.

+Also more MIME types can be explored here: https://developers.google.com/drive/api/v3/ref-export-formats